Toloka/docs/en/guide/faq/register-and-start.md

 {% endnote %}

-{% cut "I can't complete registration as an “individual requester”.
-I'm not getting an SMS code." %}

-1. Check the number you entered.
-You might have mistyped it.

-1. Check the number in Yandex ID.
-It must be set as your main number.
-If a different number is specified in Yandex ID, an SMS code will be sent to that number.

-You can also use the recommendations in [Yandex ID Help]({{ phone-problems_no-code }}).
-If this doesn't help, contact [support]({{ passport-support }}).

-{% endcut %}

 {% cut "How do I change my account type from “Requester” to “Toloker”?" %}

 You can't change the account type from “Requester” to “Toloker”.